 - Put Me To Work

 - Sh*t Pixie

 - Virgin Of The Ladder

 - Feel The Need

 It was only just over a year ago when Shriekback unleashed their massive “Why Anything?
 Why This?” album on a thunderstruck world.
 Since then, they’ve not been resting on their laurels.
-The band ran a successful Kickstarter campaign to finance the writing/recording of their next album [due later this year] and linchpin Barry Andrews has scratched the long latent solo album itch.
+The band ran a successful Indiegogo campaign to finance the writing/recording of their next album [due later this year] and linchpin Barry Andrews has scratched the long latent solo album itch.
 His act of curating all of the loose bits in his early career into his first solo compilation may have possibly started the mental wheels turning in this direction a while earlier.
 It’s Summer 2019.
 Shriekback are in writing session for their next album, but Barry Andrews has completed his first, intentional solo album and it’s leaving the nest.
 Will it fly?

 A while back, after hearing the album of bespoke Shriektunes written on little more than a title and £200 from “investors,” I was of the opinion that the techno leanings of the material might have been an outlier to the next proper Shriekback album.
 As it was, I could not have been more wrong.
 The world of loops and beats as evidenced on “The Elated World” was probably down to the fact that it was largely Mr. Andrews working solo on the project.
 In contrast, the last Shriekback album was largely rich, dark, and mysterious.
 With generous portions of live drums by Martyn Barker.
 Therefore it came as little shock that once I pressed “play” with “Contaminated Pop,” that the vibe I was expecting on the last Shriekback album had come instead to roost on this project.